keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 ![](../images/dynatrace_response_time.png)

-## Deployment of the previous Simplenode service
+## Deployment of the previous simplenode service

 * Finally, deploy a new version of the **simplenode** service, which fixed the response time issue and, eventually, will pass the quality gate: